Chapter 111. General Provisions

 111.212 [1953 c.650 §2; repealed by 1969 c.591 §305]

-(a) By mailing a copy thereof addressed to the person or the attorney of the person at least 14 days before the date set for the hearing.
+(a) By mailing a copy of the notice addressed to the person or the attorney of the person at least 14 days before the date set for the hearing.

-(b) By delivering a copy thereof to the person personally or to the attorney of the person at least five days before the date set for the hearing.
+(b) By delivering a copy of the notice to the person personally or to the attorney of the person at least five days before the date set for the hearing.

-(c) If the address of any person is not known or cannot be ascertained with reasonable diligence, by publishing a copy thereof once in each of three consecutive weeks in a newspaper of general circulation in the county where the hearing is to be held, the last publication of which shall be at least 10 days before the date set for the hearing.
+(c) If the address of any person is not known or cannot be ascertained with reasonable diligence, by publishing a copy of the notice once in each of three consecutive weeks in a newspaper of general circulation in the county where the hearing is to be held, the last publication of which shall be at least 10 days before the date set for the hearing.

 111.218 Proof of mailing or other delivery; proof of publication.
 (1) When proof of mailing, or other delivery of notice or other documents, is required to be filed in probate court, proof shall be made in the form required by ORCP 9 C.